Maine Woods Rambler FAQ

 What does the ride registration include?

-• Friendly course support that includes downloadable Ride with GPS (gpx) files, marked routes, rider support, and mechanical and medical assistance, if needed
+• Friendly course support that includes a downloadable Ride with GPS (gpx) file, rider support, and mechanical and medical assistance, if needed.

-• A post-ride, wood-fired pizza and salad meal at NEOC’s brand new activity center
+• A post-ride, wood-fired pizza and salad meal at Knife Edge Brewing.

 • Lodging is NOT included.
 Check out camping options at NEOC here and lodging around Millinocket here.